kvxrlixd/Modified-JS/README.md

 - Less visual clutter
 - Easier enemy tracking

 > Note: Trees are only hidden visually.
-Collision still exists, bullets don’t go through, and it’s not x-ray.
+Collision still exists, bullets do not go through, and this is not x-ray.

 ---

-### High / Low FOV Unlock (`fovunlock.js`)
+## High / Low FOV Unlock (`FOV.js`)

 Extends the default FOV limit beyond in-game restrictions.